 If you are applying under Category B, then you must demonstrate how your business will invest in improving skills and training for Canadian citizens and permanent residents.

-In additions, employers applying for either category should commit to creating 2 more benefits from this list:
+In addition, employers applying to either category should commit to creating 2 or more benefits from this list:

 - Job creation

 - Investing in skills and training

 - Transferring of knowledge to Canadian citizens and permanent residents

 - Hiring more Canadian citizens and permanent residents